 The role of Police in New Zealand

-- New Zealand Police are responsible for making sure New Zealand is a safe place to live and that everyone obeys the laws of this country.
+- New Zealand Police is responsible for making sure New Zealand is a safe place to live and that everyone obeys the laws of this country.

-- Police are trained to help and protect everyone in New Zealand.
+- Police staff are trained to help and protect everyone in New Zealand.

 - The main roles of police include preventing, investigating, solving and reducing crime and road crashes.

 - Police will not tolerate any crime against a person based on race.
 See our safety information about hate crime.

 - You are welcome and encouraged to approach police and talk with them or ask for help.